Kodak Aerochrome — a Colour IR Film Guide & Review

 It’s possible to develop Aerochrome in E-6 — a standard reversal/slide process.
 However, out of the easily accessible options, C-41 is still probably the best route for print and digital scans.

 Positive slides can look beautiful, but for optimal results, you may want precise control over the colour that you can’t correct on a physical emulsion and a larger physical area if you want to display it.
-Still, E-6 may be worth a try in any configuration, just to see how it looks in hand.
+Still, the E-6 may be worth a try in any configuration, just to see how it looks in hand.

 Developing Kodak Aerochrome in CineStill Cs41 Colour Simplified powder concentrate (C-41).